 In Early Years Foundation Stage and Key Stage 1 pupils follow a programme based on songs, stories, rhymes and simple activities.
 These activities introduce pupils to basic vocabulary and the sounds of languages whilst offering opportunities to learn about the culture of other countries.
 Additional activities linked to topics are also included where appropriate.

-In Key Stage 2 pupils follow the Early Start Spanish scheme of work adapted to suit our school.
+In Key Stage 2 pupils follow the Language Angels scheme of work adapted to suit our school.
 It is design to be delivered by non-specialist teachers and develop an excellent foundation in Spanish and language learning in general.
 It introduces the children to basic concepts of how Spanish works in an age-appropriate way, learning a small amount well.
 Throughout the four years of KS2 children will learn songs, rhymes and stories as well as participating in role play, writing texts of varying lengths and for a variety of purposes, and speaking Spanish in a variety of contexts.
 Additional activities linked to topics and in support of Literacy and Maths skills are also added where appropriate, and pupils are always encouraged to make connections between Spanish and languages that they speak or with which they are familiar.